Robot-Inventor/modern-context.js/README.md

 | --background-color | ``rgba(255, 255, 255, 0.7)`` (``rgba(51, 51, 51, 0.7)`` in dark mode) | Background color of the context menu.   |
 | --corner-radius    | ``0.25em``                                                            | Corner radius size of the context menu. |
 | --font-family      | ``sans-serif``                                                        | Font family of text.                    |

+## Supported Browsers

+The following browsers are supported.
+ModernContext.js may work in other modern browsers, but I tested only the following browsers.

+- Google Chrome
+- Mozilla Firefox
+- Microsoft Edge

 ## Development